 - approved certification mechanism.

 The binding corporate rules is a document that sets out common binding rules for holding groups or groups of companies conducting joint economic activity.
-These internal rules have to include, in particular, a specification of the type of data transfers, an indication of the third countries, the liability of individual companies involved, and other matters.
+These internal rules must include, in particular, a specification of the type of data transfers, an indication of the third countries, the liability of individual companies involved, and other matters.

 Transfers based on derogation for specific situations